Studsministern/1DT305-Applied-IoT-Project/README.md

 - Creating dashboards
 - _...and much more!_

+In total, it should take about 3-4 hours to complete the project if this tutorial is followed.

 <!--
 Give a short and brief overview of what your project is about.
 What needs to be included: